First Aid Steps For Epilepsy:

 6. Missing medication doses

-7. Heavy alcohol use, Cocaine or other drug, such as ecstasy, use
+7. Heavy alcohol use, Cocaine or another drug, such as ecstasy, use

 8. Other drugs that interfere with seizure medications